ost-cas-fee-adv-23-24/design-system-component-library-pixelpioneers/README.md

 ## Roadmap

 - [x] Clean up README.md
-- [ ] Define why to use any packages
+- [x] Define why to use any packages
 - [ ] Use TS for the file: `tailwind.config.js` instead
 - [ ] Test all run scripts
 - [ ] Add MDX for documentation
+- [ ] Visual process flow in picture
 - [ ] README.md - More details and corrections (after: Create React App with TypeScript Template)
 - [ ] Test to install this package in the Next.js application
 - [ ] Analyzing the Tailwind Export Module Issue